 Andrew Jackson: War Hero?

 Perhaps the biggest Epic Fail in the entire war occurred at Fort Mims, where 275 men, women, and children were massacred in the middle of the night, all because someone forgot to lock the gate.
 This led to retaliation at the Battle of Horseshoe Bend where General Andrew Jackson (another future President) commanding several state militias began his campaign against the Creek-Indians.
 It took Jackson approximately five hours to effectively end the conflict with a body count of 500.

 8,000 British troops under the command of Lt.
 General Edward Pakenham were sent in to deal with Jackson and his rag-tag volunteer army.
 These were Britain’s finest, the best of the best, veterans of Waterloo, the men who defeated Napoleon Bonaparte.
 Andrew Jackson bared his fangs, and ripped them a new one.
 The battle became a decisive victory for the United States, and Jackson became a national hero.
 Unfortunately no one got the memo that the war had ended a month earlier.

-However, a few things did come of this war: the myth and legend of Uncle Sam was born (because America’s government was not meant to be an overbearing parent figure), we gained 5 more states, Francis Scott Key wrote the National Anthem after the battle of Baltimore when Fort McHenry was bombarded by the British throughout the night, and the United States of America became a world power.
+However, a few things did come of this war: the myth and legend of Uncle Sam was born (because America’s government was not meant to be an overbearing parental figure), we gained 5 more states, Francis Scott Key wrote the National Anthem after the battle of Baltimore when Fort McHenry was bombarded by the British throughout the night, and the United States of America became a world power.